xocolatl-aficionado/Quizzeria/docs/Team Processes/Team_Processes.md

 ## Deadlines

 - The team agreed on weekly deadlines to merge code so that bottlenecks due to certain work item scould be avoided.
-- However, these deadlines turned out to be too optimistic since there were several problems getting a working skeleton with a connected workflow.
-The code deadlines were tentatively set to 25th Feb, 5th March, 7th March and 10th March.
+- These deadlines were followed except in some minor cases due to issues resolving conflicts in Git. **The code deadlines were set to 19th March, 24th March, 28th March.**

 ## Problems Faced